sebnitu/Quovolver/README.md

 # Quovolver v2.0
 Quovolver is a jQuery plugin for revolving multiple testimonials or quotes in your document.
 Although, it can also be used to cycle through any group of elements.
+[GitHub Pages](http://sebnitu.github.com/Quovolver/).

 By Sebastian Nitu